People often ask me, what materials and tools I use to create wool paintings. In this article, I’ll explain what’s in my toolbox.

 In order to keep the wool from slipping and so it sticks better to the backing, I use substrate.
 It could be flezilin, plain natural fabric, rough paper, but I prefer to use a simple quilted paper towel.
 For convenience, you can glue substrate to the backing of the frame, so while you create the picture, the substrate won’t move.
 But I prefer to not do this, so that I have opportunity to put picture in different frame if necessary.

-To create a picture, you will use these kinds of wool: combed ribbon and cardos; you can read about different types of wool in this article.
-It is important that you have a variety of colors available.
-The more color shades you use, the more vivid and picturesque the painting will be.
-Sometimes, to give shine to the picture, fibers of silk or viscose can be added to the fibers of the wool.
+To create a picture, I use two types of wool: combed ribbon and cardos.
+I try to have a lot of varieties of colors available, because the more color shades I use, the more vivid and picturesque the wool painting will be.
+Sometimes, to give shine to the picture, I use fibers of silk or viscose.

-To lay out the small details of the foreground on the picture, some masters use tweezers; but others just use scissors; everything here is up to the individual and depends on practice.
+To lay out the small details of the foreground on the picture, I use tweezers; but other artists just use fingers; everything here is up to the individual and depends on practice.

-The main tools required for making wool pictures are your hands.
-Work with clean and dry hands.
-Also avoid getting small debris or water on the area where you work.
+The main tools required for making wool pictures are hands.
+To work with wool hands should be clean and dry.
+Also, avoid getting small debris or water on the area where you work.